avaneev/a5hash/README.md

-inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly random at all times, which means BM is triggered with a theoretic probability of 2<sup>-64</sup>: this can be considered negligible for non-cryptographic use cases.
+inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly random at all times, which means BM is triggered with a theoretic probability of 2<sup>-64</sup> for 64-bit seed: this can be considered negligible for non-cryptographic use cases.

 When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an